DanielYohai/PluralsightProject0/README.md

   ## ...OTHERWISE x IS NOT DIVISIBLE BY 3, AND THEREFORE NOT A VALID TESLA NUMBER
 ```

-However, first we must create modules (i.e. Python files) as a workspace to do our calculations, and we will use both `unittest` and `pytest` to confirm the creation and existence of the files that we create.
+However, first we must create modules (i.e. Python files) as a workspace to do our computations, and we will use both `unittest` and `pytest` to confirm the creation and existence of the files that we create.

 In order to gain a better perspective and learn the essential testing concepts - for each step and task in the project - we will first develop our tests using the `unittest` testing library.
 Later we will develop the same steps and tasks a second time (i.e. practice!!) with the third-party `pytest` testing library in order to compare testing philosophies, concepts, and features.